tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * News Wealth.

-  * The firm created Canada’s first SaaS-based digital wealth management platform to allow investors have access to personalized and transparent wealth management services.
+  * The firm created Canada’s first SaaS-based digital wealth management platform to allow investors to have access to personalized and transparent wealth management services.

   * It was founded in 2014 and is based in Toronto.